Strategy Parameters

 In the example above, the parameter will be optimized in the range from 10 to 200 with a step of 10.

-Using Parameters in a Strategy
+Using Parameters in Strategy

-Strategy parameters are used just like regular properties:
+Strategy parameters are used like regular properties:

 protected override void OnStarted(DateTimeOffset time)